stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/items.md

 Otherwise, you can remove item from the overview (loupe) by clicking (-) in the top icons bar.

 ### Date of removal
 When you remove an item, you have to specify the date of the removal.
-You can choose any date, even a older date in case you are updating the inventory a posteriori.
+You can choose any date, even an older date in case you are updating the inventory a posteriori.

 ### Remove multiple items
 From the Listing select the items you want to remove by ticking the boxes on the left.
 In the dropdown menu Actions that appeared on the top, select Remove.
 For each item, select the type of removal (What are the different kind of removal?), the spot(s)/quantity to remove, the date of removal and a comment if any.